-"recurrent major depressive disorder" means a psychiatric condition that meets all of the following diagnostic criteria (derived from DSM-IV-TR):
+"recurrent major depressive disorder" means a psychiatric condition meeting the following diagnostic criteria (derived from DSM-IV-TR):

-- (a) Presence of two or more major depressive episodes, with an interval of at least two consecutive months in which criteria are not met for a major depressive episode. - (b) The major depressive episodes are not better accounted for by schizoaffective disorder and are not superimposed on
+Presence of two or more major depressive episodes, with an interval of at least two consecutive months in which criteria are not met for a major depressive episode.

-- schizophrenia, schizophreniform disorder, delusional disorder, or psychotic disorder not otherwise specified. - (c) There has never been a manic episode, a mixed episode, or a hypomanic episode.
-This exclusion does not apply if all of the manic-like, mixed-like, or hypomanic-like episodes are substance or treatment induced or are due to the direct physiological effects of a general medical condition. - (c) Depressive disorder attracts ICD-10-AM code F32, F33 or F34.1. - (d) In the application of this Statement of Principles, the definition of ''depressive disorder'' is that given at paragraph 3(b) above.
+- A. The major depressive episodes are not better accounted for by schizoaffective disorder and are not superimposed on schizophrenia, schizophreniform disorder, delusional disorder, or psychotic disorder not otherwise specified. - B. There has never been a manic episode, a mixed episode, or a hypomanic episode.
+This exclusion does not apply if all of the manic-like, mixed-like, or hypomanic-like episodes are substance-induced or treatment-induced or are due to the direct physiological effects of a general medical condition.